Jesus, Justice, and Gender Roles: A Case for Gender Roles in Ministry

 One of the ministries which Kathy believes is not out of bounds for women is speaking in church.
 She writes, “Clearly, women are not prohibited in Scripture from most kinds of public speaking.
 Only one, the teaching mentioned in 1 Timothy 2:11-12, is off-limits to women.”
 (Kindle Locations 136-137)

 Kathy believes that 1 Timothy 2:12 prohibits women from authoritative speaking and teaching.
 She makes this claim based on her understanding of 1 Corinthians 14:33b-35.
-She believes that the Corinthian verses are less clear and need to be interpreted through the more clear verse of 1 Timothy 2:12.
-I believe that the two verses are unrelated and are refering to different situations and different kinds of speaking.
+She believes the Corinthian verses are less clear and need to be interpreted through the more clear verse of 1 Timothy 2:12.
+I believe that the two verses are unrelated and are refering to different situations (Corinthian unruliness and Ephesian heresies) and different kinds of speaking (nuisance questions and heretical teaching).
 Nevertheless, this is what Kathy says:

 “If we look at the cloudier passage, 1 Corinthian 14, and ask the question, “Something is being forbidden here— what is it?” we find the answer in the clearer passage, 1 Timothy 2, which is: authoritative teaching, or teaching with teeth in it.”
 (Kindle Locations 234-236)

 There are several exegetical challenges in 1 Timothy 2:12 and the verses surrounding it.
-One of the biggest challenges is understanding what Paul meant by the word “authentein”.
+One of the biggest challenges is understanding what Paul meant by the Greek word authentein.
 Kathy has translated this word simply as “authority”.
-I do not believe, however, that authentein refers to legitimate authority.
+It is unlikely, however, that authentein refers to a legitimate or wholesome authority.
+(Despite appearances, authentein and “authority” are not etymologically related.)

 Albert Wolters is a scholar and a complementarian.
 He has written a paper entitled A Semantic Study of Authentēs and its Derivatives, which was published in the Journal for Biblical Manhood and Womanhood in Spring 2006.
-Wolters writes that authentēs had two basic senses in ancient Greek literature: “murderer” and “master”, but that the meaning of “master” gradually eclipsed the meaning of “murderer”.
+Wolters writes that the noun authentēs (which is related to authentein) had two basic senses in ancient Greek literature: “murderer” and “master”, but that the meaning of “master” gradually eclipsed the meaning of “murderer”.
 He also notes that, “There is a widespread lexicographical consensus that [the verb] authenteō means ‘have authority over’ and/or ‘domineer’.”
 This consensus is reflected in many English translations of 1 Timothy 2:12 where authentein is translated as “to usurp authority over” (KJV), “to have dominion over” (ASV), “to have authority over” (several transl.), etc. The LSJ lexicon gives the primary definition of the verb authenteō as: “to have full power or authority over”.
-It is important to note that this kind of authority and power is the kind that Jesus, Paul and Peter taught against (Mark 10:42-43; 2 Cor 1:24; 1 Pet 5:3).
+It is important to note that this kind of authority and power is the kind that Jesus, Paul and Peter taught against (Mark 10:42-43; 2 Cor.
+1:24; 1 Pet.
+5:3).

-Interestingly, Wolters notes the connection of authentēs with Gnosticism: “. . . the word authentēs played a prominent role in Gnosticism; for example it was the name of the supreme deity in the systems of early Gnostics Cerinthus and Saturninus (first and second centuries AD).”
+Interestingly, Wolters notes the connection of authentēs with Gnosticism: “the word authentēs played a prominent role in Gnosticism; for example it was the name of the supreme deity in the systems of early Gnostics Cerinthus and Saturninus (first and second centuries AD).”
 In footnote 88 of his paper he writes “It is striking that eight of the 29 occurrences listed in Appendix D refer to gnostic sources.”
 Appendix D is a list of texts that contain the cognate noun authentia.
 There are indications in 1 Timothy that the heresy in Ephesus was a form of Gnosticism.
-Was Paul prohibiting a behaviour of female Gnostic Christians in 1 Timothy 2:12?
+Was Paul prohibiting a behaviour of a female Gnostic Christian in 1 Timothy 2:12?

 While Wolters has gone to great lengths to catalogue the occurrences of the noun authentēs and the verb authenteō, plus other cognates, he does not list an occurrence in Greek literature of the infinitive authentein (a verbal noun), other than the word found in 1 Timothy 2:12.
 (If I’ve overlooked an infinitive in Wolters’ paper, please correct me.)

 Authentein is a rare, obscure word.
 The meaning and force of authentein in 1 Timothy 2:12 is unclear.
-However, the fact that Paul is not allowing a woman to behave in this way seems to indicate that Paul is thinking pejoratively about this behaviour, otherwise, why would he disallow it?
-Let me reiterate, I do not think that Paul was speaking about legitimate authority – or sound teaching – in this verse.
+However, the fact that Paul is not allowing a woman to behave in this way seems to indicate that he is thinking pejoratively about this behaviour.
+Otherwise, why would he disallow it?
+Let me reiterate, I do not think that Paul was speaking about legitimate authority, or sound teaching, in this verse.
 He was prohibiting unwholesome behaviour and teaching.

 Egalitarians, Scripture and Disobedience

 Kathy believes that egalitarians make excuses so that we can dismiss certain verses and not obey them.
-Kathy provides three possible excuses that feminists and egalitarians might use to dismiss some Pauline texts: Paul was a misogynist; certain verses only applied to the church in Paul’s day; and/or, Paul’s command is now out of date.
-Rather than dismiss these verses (e.g. 1 Tim 2:12; 1 Cor 14:33b-35, etc), many complementarians and egalitarians study these verses carefully, and we heed what we can understand and we obey what is genuinely relevant.
-We cannot obey what we do not understand, and some of Paul’s instructions were genuinely limited in application (e.g. 1 Tim 5:9).
-(I wonder if the men in Kathy’s church lift their hands peaceably when they pray as per 1 Timothy 2:8?)
+She provides three possible excuses that feminists and egalitarians might use to dismiss some Pauline texts: (1) Paul was a misogynist; (2) certain verses only applied to the church in Paul’s day; and/or (3) Paul’s command is now out of date.
+Rather than dismiss these verses (1 Tim 2:12; 1 Cor 14:33b-35, etc), many complementarians and egalitarians study these verses carefully, and we heed what we can understand and we obey what is genuinely relevant.
+We cannot obey what we do not understand, and some of Paul’s instructions were genuinely limited in application.
+(I wonder if the men in Kathy’s church lift their hands peaceably when they pray as per 1 Timothy 2:8?
+Or if her church enrols widows as per 1 Timothy 5:9?)

 Kathy thinks that feminists and egalitarians are being disobedient to God.
 This is a broad brush and, as such, it is not accurate.
 Kathy’s husband Tim Keller believes that egalitarians “loosen” the Scriptures in order to come to their understanding.
 This is simply not true.
 I started becoming egalitarian when I began reading the New Testament in Greek and was surprised to find how gender inclusive the verses about ministries and ministry gifts were.

 The most disturbing part of the book for me was when Kathy wrote: “Christians in non-Western parts of the world find no difficulty with these so-called ‘texts of terror’.”
-(Kindle Locations 347-348) (I believe “texts of terror” is an expression coined by Phyllis Trible.
-I prefer to call 1 Timothy 2:11-15 and 1 Corinthians 14:33b-35 as “the difficult passages” because they are genuinely difficult to interpret.
-“Texts of terror” is overly dramatic.)
+(Kindle Locations 347-348) (“Texts of terror” is an expression coined by Phyllis Trible.)
+To describe 1 Timothy 2:11-15 and 1 Corinthians 14:33-35 as “texts of terror” is overly dramatic.
+I prefer to describe these texts as “difficult passages” because they are genuinely difficult to interpret.

 I find Kathy’s statement about non-Western women enormously sad.
 Christian women in many non-Western countries live in highly patriarchal societies.
 Many of these women do not have a real conception that they are of equal worth as men.
 Perhaps they do not even know that they are truly made in the image of God.
 Women in non-Western countries often suffer with poorer conditions and much less freedom than their husbands and brothers.
 I doubt that Kathy wants this for any woman.

 Kathy then moves on and explains that even though there is a large spectrum of interpretation and practices surrounding women in ministry in various churches it is wrong to err on the side of charity when in fact the biblical position is clear.
 I’m not sure why she thinks the biblical position is clear when many complementarians do not allow women to speak in church.
-Some prominent, respected complementarian pastors do not even allow women to read Scripture aloud, or pray aloud, and clearly hold to a view different to Kathy’s.
+Some prominent and respected complementarian pastors do not even allow women to read Scripture aloud, or pray aloud, and clearly hold to a view different to that of Kathy and her husband.
 Does Kathy believe that these complementarian pastors are being disobedient to God?
 And what is the alternative to erring on the side of charity?
 Being uncharitable?

 I’ll let Kathy have the last word and end with Kathy’s own summary of her position: